 Former students have compared predator-related behavior of vervets and patas monkeys (Karin Enstam Jaffe); the ecological basis of social relationships among female gray-cheeked mangabeys in Kibale Forest National Park, Uganda (Rebecca Chancellor); the effects of enclosure substrate on activities of captive rhesus macaques in Davis (Brianne Beisner); the responses of elephants to translocation in Tsavo National Park, Kenya (Noa Pinter-Wollman); the ecology of color vision in titi monkeys in Manu National Park, Peru (John Bunce); developmental behavior in bottlenose dolphins off the coast of Florida (Katie McHugh); primate/snake interactions at various captive locations (Stephanie Etting); modes of bacterial transmission in giraffe and other ungulates in Laikipia, Kenya (Kim VanderWaal); a comparison of the dynamics of monogamous pair bonds in titi and saki monkeys in Ecuador (Amy Porter), and; the behavioral ecology of leopards in Laikipia, Kenya (Eric Van Cleave).
 My current student, Julie Linden, is investigating chronic stress in captive group-housed rhesus macaques.

 Potential graduate students for my lab are those whose interests are most closely aligned with my own.
 My preference at this time is for those who want to study some aspect of predation or food as it relates to social behavior.
 I also prefer those who are question-driven rather than species-driven.
-Please note: I am not accepting graduate students for 2017-2018.
+Please note: I am considering accepting graduate students for 2018-2019.